owenzlz/PAL4VST/README.md

 ./tools/dist_train.sh configs/pal4vst/swin-large_upernet_unified_512x512.py 8 --work-dir work_dirs/pal4vst/swin-large_upernet_unified_512x512
 ```

-Note: All checkpoints are trained in MMSeg 0x codebase.
-We haven't retrained the models after codebase update (MMSeg 1x).
+**Note**: All checkpoints are trained in MMSeg 0x codebase.
+We haven't retrained/reproduced the models after the codebase update (MMSeg 0x &rarr; MMSeg 1x).

 ### Citation
 If you use this code for your research, please cite our paper: